OCA/bank-payment/account_payment_mode/README.rst

 Account Payment Mode
 ====================

-This module adds a new object *account.payment.mode*.
-In Odoo v8, this object was part of the *account_payment* module from the official addons, but this module was dropped by the editor in Odoo v9.
-This object is also designed to replace the *payment.method* object of the *sale\_payment\_method* module of the `e-commerce <https://github.com/OCA/e-commerce>`_ OCA project in v9.
+This module adds a new object *account.payment.mode*, that is used to better classify and route incoming/outgoing payment orders with the banks.

 Configuration
 =============

-To configure this module, you need to go to the menu *Account > Configuration > Management > Payment Mode*.
+To configure this module, you need to go to the menu *Invoicing > Configuration > Management > Payment Modes*.

 Usage
 =====